 What is White Wonder?

-Initially “white wonder” was conceived as an synonym for snow.
-Our chief creative visionary, Isaiah S. Walter, grew up playing in snowdrifts and weathering blizzards so the name seemed fitting…but then something crazy happened.
-Isaiah found himself on bottom of the world living and working in Antarctica.
-He was a firefighter for the Antarctic Fire Department protecting McMurdo Station and the military airfields from the threat of fire.
+Initially “white wonder” was intended as an synonym for snow.
+Isaiah (our owner) grew up playing in snowdrifts and weathering blizzards, so the name seemed fitting.
+Then something crazy happened: Isaiah found himself on bottom of the world living and working in Antarctica as a firefighter for the Antarctic Fire Department protecting McMurdo Station and the military airfields from the threat of fire.

 To experience Antarctica is to experience a land full of wonder, beauty, excitement, purity, and adventure.
 The pristine, unadulterated environment sets it apart as one of the few world wonders unscathed by man.
-The select chosen few who brave Antarctica refer to it as “the ice” – because that’s literally what it’s covered in and white snow/ice is what you see from horizon to horizon.
+The select, chosen few who dare to brave Antarctica refer to it as “the ice” – because that’s literally what it’s covered in and white snow/ice is what you see from horizon to horizon.
 Antarctica is the epitome of “white wonder.” -Isaiah S. Walter

 A World Away, Close To Home

 Even though it’s more than 8,223 miles away, Antarctica is very close to us at White Wonder Studios, as we’ve all heard stories from Isaiah’s adventures.
-Those of us who know Isaiah know that the experiences he had on “the ice” really resonated with him and he brings those experiences, lessons, and values to the White Wonder Studios core.
+The experiences he had on “the ice” really resonated with him and he brings those experiences, lessons, and values to our team’s core.

 There is a saying amongst those who have survived life in Antarctica: ‘The Ice gets in your blood.’
 According to the lore, once you have stepped foot on the ice, you will never forget it for the rest of your life, and will always want to return. –Unknown